rhunt04/data_maker/README.md

 `data_maker`:

--   Reads the schema, validates it, uses `faker` to generate the requisite data sets it specifies, and outputs to the required spec.
+-   Reads the schema, validates it, uses `mimesis` to generate the requisite data sets it specifies, and outputs to the required spec.

 ## What `data_maker` doesn't do